Hue Khai Dinh Tomb, Vietnam - RooWanders

 Cross the Hai Van Pass towards the south

-This isn’t so much of a return day trip from Hue, but more of a day tour from Hue to Danang or Hoi An.
-We signed up for a travel bus that brought us to several locations along the way from Hue to Hoi An, including Lang Co Bay, Hai Van Pass, and the Marble Mountains.
+This isn’t so much of a return day trip from Hue, but more of a one-way trip from Hue to Danang or Hoi An.
+We signed up for a sightseeing travel bus that brought us to several locations along the way from Hue to Hoi An, including Lang Co Bay, Hai Van Pass, and the Marble Mountains.

 Accommodations in Hue